AquaGaming50/AquaGaming50/README.md

 - 🌱 I’m currently learning Code
 - 💞️ I’m looking to make a good rpg
 - 📫 How to reach me: phone number: 424 877 6837
-- 😄 Pronouns: He/she
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Fun is Fun, is think
+- ⚡ Fun fact: I play waterpolo

 <!---
 AquaGaming50/AquaGaming50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile